 Keep it simple.
-My 7 top tips to controlling oily skin.
+7 top tips for controlling oily skin.

 2. Use A Mask – Natural facial masks are a great addition to your skin care routine.
 Using a base of Bentonite clay will remove toxins from your skin giving you a wonderful natural glow.
 Clay masks will help to tighten pores and remove blackheads.
 Honey masques will not only remove excess oil, they will also hydrate your skin because honey acts as a humectant.
 It will bring in any missing moisture from your skin.